Unified coupled-channel description for the five near-threshold structures $\psi(3770)$, $G(3900)$, $R(3760)$, $R(3780)$ and $R(3810)$ from $e^+e^-$ annihilation

-Facing this challenge, we propose in this Letter a unified coupled-channel description for the five near-threshold structures—$\psi(3770)$, $G(3900)$, $R(3760)$, $R(3780)$, and $R(3810)$.
+Facing this challenge, we propose in this paper a unified coupled-channel description for the five near-threshold structures—$\psi(3770)$, $G(3900)$, $R(3760)$, $R(3780)$, and $R(3810)$.
 Our approach is based on a coupled-channel framework with most input parameters constrained by hadron spectroscopy studies, ensuring a self-consistent and robust theoretical model.
-Our model accurately reproduces the line shapes of the cross sections for $e^+e^-$ annihilation into both $D\bar{D}$ and non-open-charm hadron final states.
-It successfully captures the asymmetric line shape of the $\psi(3770)$ and the resonance-like structure denoted as $G(3900)$.
+Our model accurately reproduces the line shapes of the cross sections for $e^+e^-$ annihilation into both $D\bar{D}$ and nonopen-charm hadron final states.
+It successfully captures the asymmetric line shape of the $\psi(3770)$ and the resonancelike structure denoted as $G(3900)$.
 Our analysis identifies the $R(3780)$ as the $\psi(3770)$ resonance, attributes the $R(3760)$ to $D\bar{D} \to \mathrm{nOCH}$ rescattering dynamics, and suggests that the $R(3810)$ may stem from coupling between the $\psi(1D)$ state and the $h_c\pi\pi$ channel.
-The sizable non-open-charm hadron branching fraction of the $\psi(3770)$ is naturally explained by its mass lying very close to the $D\bar{D}$ threshold.
+The sizable nonopen-charm hadron branching fraction of the $\psi(3770)$ is naturally explained by its mass lying very close to the $D\bar{D}$ threshold.

 Understanding these near-threshold phenomena marks a shift from a quenched to an unquenched picture in high-precision hadron spectroscopy.
-Moreover, the coupled-channel framework presented here is not limited to the charmonium sector; it can be directly applied to $e^+e^-$ annihilation into open-bottom and non-open-bottom hadrons.
+Moreover, the coupled-channel framework presented here is not limited to the charmonium sector; it can be directly applied to $e^+e^-$ annihilation into open-bottom and nonopen-bottom hadrons.
 This extension represents a promising direction for future research, particularly with the high-statistics data expected from Belle II.

 {{\it The $\psi(3770)$ and $G(3900)$ in the $D\bar{D}$ channel}.---}Our starting point is a coupled-channel framework that incorporates the bare $c\bar{c}$ core, hadron-hadron kinematics, and the transition interaction between the bare $c\bar{c}$ states and various hadronic channels.
 The Hamiltonian is expressed as